tokio-rs/website/content/tokio/tutorial/streams.md

 A stream is an asynchronous series of values.
 It is the asynchronous equivalent to Rust's [`std::iter::Iterator`][iter] and is represented by the [`Stream`] trait.
 Streams can be iterated in `async` functions.
 They can also be transformed using adapters.
-Tokio provides a number of common adaptors on the [`StreamExt`] trait.
+Tokio provides a number of common adapters on the [`StreamExt`] trait.

 Tokio provides stream support under the `stream` feature flag.
 When depending on